solo-io/workshops/gloo-edge/federation/README.md

 EOF
 ```

-Use the following commands to wait for the blue and green Pods to be deployed on the Gloo clusters:
+Use the following commands to wait for the blue and green Pods to be deployed on the Gloo Edge clusters:

 ```bash
 kubectl --context cluster1 rollout status deployment echo-blue